Hyperradiance, photon blockade and concurrence in a pair of qubits inside a driven cavity: Abstract

 \section{Abstract}

-We theoretically study the radiance properties of a pair of qubits inside a single-mode cavity driven by a two-photon drive.
-Our results show that, when the two qubits are strongly coupled to the cavity field, the collective radiation emitted from the qubits exhibits hyperradiance which can be detected as a signature of two qubit entanglement in the weak-driving regime.
-We quantify the entanglement in terms of concurrence.
-Additionally, we study the radiance behaviour in the presence of an intracavity Kerr-nonlinear medium that leads to two-photon blockade.
+We carry out a detailed theoretical study on the radiance, concurrence and photon blockade in the system of a pair of qubits inside a high-quality cavity driven by a two-photon drive.
+Our results show that, in the weak driving regime, the system gives rise to strong hyperradiance along with finite concurrence or entanglement between the qubits.
+The entanglement persists even in the strong driving regime depending on the system parameters.
+We interpret these results in terms of two-qubit cavity-dressed states that are coupled by the drive.
+Additionally, we study the photon-photon correlations and field quadrature squeezing in the same set-up in the absence as well as in the presence of an intra-cavity Kerr-nonlinear medium.
+We show that the nonlinear medium leads to two-photon blockade.
 Our results suggest that this system with nonlinearity may act as a quadrature-squeezed and hyperradiant two-photon source.